Byzantium at King's

 Scholars at King’s College London have studied and taught about the Byzantine world and its culture for at least 150 years.
 This interest emerged long before the subject became popular, emerging partly from the College’s establishment upon foundation, of the teaching of classics, and also its commitment to church history; it is reflected in George Gilbert Scott’s design for the College Chapel, designed in 1859 to give “the character of an ancient basilica” and decorated in a neo-Byzantine style (see the history of the chapel).
-The greatest impetus, however, came from the appointment as Principal in 1913 of Ronald Montagu Burrows, (see Oxford Dictionary of National Biography, for which you can use your public library subscription or Wikipedia) who had excavated in Greece, and developed an interest in the longue durée of Greek culture.
+The greatest impetus, however, came from the appointment as Principal in 1913 of Ronald Montagu Burrows (see Oxford Dictionary of National Biography, for which you can use your public library subscription or Wikipedia), who had excavated in Greece and had developed an interest in the longue durée of Greek culture.

 Dochiariou Monastery, Mount Athos.
 Watercolour by Donald Nicol, 1950 (King’s College London Archives)

 Professor Gonda Van Steen

 Koraes Professor of Modern Greek & Byzantine History, Language and Literature